dashevo/dashmate/README.md

 > Distribution package for Dash masternode installation

 > Note: This Docker Compose project creates a full node.
 Additional steps are required to register a masternode, as described in the [setup instructions](https://docs.dash.org/en/stable/masternodes/setup.html#register-your-masternode).
-It is not currently necessary to complete these registration steps to test development with Dash Platform services or participate as a full node on Evonet.
+It is not currently necessary to complete these registration steps for local development with Dash Platform services or participate as a full node on Evonet.

 ## Table of Contents